karlospn/mytechramblings-site-source-code/content/posts/automate-azure-devops-setup-using-terraform.md

 But I think that this post it's a little bit longer than usual so I'm going to stop here.

+I have built the scenario that I envisioned at the start of the post with very few hiccups.
-In the end I'm pretty pleased with the provider.
-Some resources are still missing but overall it's pretty solid, to be honest it looks better that the Azure AD provider.
+It's true that some resources are still missing but overall it looks like a pretty solid provider.

-Also the provider offers some resources that I haven't tested yet, if after reading this post you're interested in trying it out for yourself, go take a look: https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs
+Also the provider offers some resources that I haven't tested yet, so if you're interested in trying it out for yourself, go take a look: https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs